-Any employee or consultant of, or person who renders services directly or indirectly to, the Company and any member of the board of directors is eligible for selection by the Leadership Development and Compensation Committee to receive an incentive award under the Plan (such a person who is selected to receive an incentive award is referred to herein as a participant).
-As of April 6, 2015, the Company had approximately 55,527 employees and eleven members of the board of directors (including three employee directors).
+Any employee or consultant of, or person who renders services directly or indirectly to, the Company and any member of the Board of Directors is eligible for selection by the Leadership Development and Compensation Committee to receive an incentive award under the Plan (such a person who is selected to receive an incentive award is referred to herein as a participant).
+As of March 31, 2016, the Company had 64,115 full-time employees and eleven members of the Board of Directors (including four employee directors).